Ilja-R/TeachMeSkillsHW/README.md

 # TeachMeSkillsHW

+## Project

-Repository for homework tasks on TeachMeSkills
+Repository for homework tasks on TeachMeSkills course

+## TODOs
+* Add a proper description, once the scope is understood